★ Manage Your Inventory and Pricing

 - Click Inventory & Prices.

 You'll land on the Inventory tab, with the Price Schedules and Setup tabs right beside it.

 All the items which you use to execute your events are organized in your Inventory.

 The first step in organizing your inventory is to create departments.
 Departments represent the teams that are responsible for specific event information or manage specific inventories.
 While these departments might match your org chart, they do not need to.
 Your document templates can use the departments to group and filter an event's items, instructions, and charges.
 This is useful for proposals, contracts, event orders, and BEOs, for example.

-For step-by-step instructions to create your departments, see this article.
+For step-by-step instructions to create your departments, see Creating Departments.

 Within each department, you will create categories to hold your items.
 For example, for a Catering department, you can create categories for: